4D-Game/sdk/docs/controller-sdk/index.md

 # Controller SDK

-Controller are Raspberry Pi's wich control the game figures.
+Controller are Raspberry Pi's which control the game figures.

 This module provides a `Game` class for a controller.
 The class is used to emit events debending on the game loop.
 The class also listens on gamepad inputs.